 - When the owner assumes the cost of carrying insurance and undertakes to indemnify the corporation as required;

-- The possibility of allowing the use of reserve fund monies to pay for electrical capacity upgrades to support charging equipment;
+- The possibility of allowing the use of reserve fund monies to pay for electrical capacity upgrades to support charging equipment.
+It is worth noting that the proposal by the province also provides that Reserve Fund Studies would be required to include the estimated costs to install EV charging infrastructure by 2022.;

 - The possibility of imposing on corporations the installation of at least two Level-2 charging stations (using 240 volts systems) upon the written request of at least 5 units or 5% of the units.